prof-rossetti/flask-dashboard-template-2023/README.md

 pip install -r requirements.txt
 ```

+> NOTE: if you see an error after running this package installation command, make sure you have first navigated to the root directory of your local repository, where the "requirements.txt" file exists.

 ### Services

 You'll also need to obtain a "premium" access [AlphaVantage API Key](https://www.alphavantage.co/support/#api-key) and set it as the `ALPHAVANTAGE_API_KEY` environment variable (see configuration section below).